Happy New Year.

 Our exciting soft play construction zone

-Our new 3D spatial climbing globe is now installed and is a brilliant new addition to our outdoor play facilities, it is the first natural globe installed in a UK farm park so come along and try it out…..
+Our 3D spatial climbing globe is a brilliant addition to our outdoor play facilities, it is the first natural globe installed in a UK farm park so come along and try it out…..

-Down on the farm our baby guinea pigs are growing fast, they are so cute…..
+Down on the farm our guinea pigs are always popular, they are so cute…..

-And we have lots of baby lambs in the interactive animal barn
+And we have lots of goats in the interactive animal barn

 Lots of driving fun

 In conjunction with Oswestry Town Museum we have opened an exhibition of replica ‘WW1Trenches’ where you can journey through the extensive trench system to get a feel of the nature of this type of Warfare